userapp-io/userapp-android/README.md

 Create a new session instance:

     UserApp.Session session;

+Create a new UIHelper instance:

+    UserApp.UIHelper uiHelper;

-This should be placed as a instance variable in the class, and you should call `session.onResume()` and `session.onPause()` in the activity's or fragment's life cycle events.
-In this case you will be using the UIHelper and then you will call these methods on that object instead.
+These should be placed as instance variables in the class, and you should call `session.onResume()` and `session.onPause()` in the activity's or fragment's life cycle events.
+In this case you will be using the UIHelper and then you will call these methods on that object instead (see below).

-Then call the method `session.createUIHelper()` in `onCreate`, which takes the login fragment ID as the first argument, the main fragment ID as the second, and the rest should be one argument for all additional fragments you have in your activity.
+Then call the method `session.createUIHelper()` in `onCreate`, which takes the login fragment ID as the first argument, the main fragment ID as the second, and the rest should be one argument for each additional fragments you have in your activity.
 In this case we will only have two arguments since we don't have any more fragments.
+The return will be a new instance of a `UIHelper`.

 Also make sure to call `uiHelper.onResume()` and `uiHelper.onPause()` in the events as the example below.

     public class MainActivity extends FragmentActivity {
         // Instances for session and its UI helper UserApp.Session session;
         UserApp.UIHelper uiHelper;

         @Override
         protected void onCreate(Bundle savedInstanceState) {
 	    super.onCreate(savedInstanceState);
 	    setContentView(R.layout.activity_main);

 	    // Initiate the session and create a new UI helper bound to it session = new UserApp.Session(this);
 	    uiHelper = session.createUIHelper(R.id.loginFragment, R.id.mainFragment);
         }

         @Override
         public void onResume() {
 	    super.onResume();
 	    uiHelper.onResume();
         }

         @Override
         public void onPause() {
 	    super.onPause();
 	    uiHelper.onPause();
         }
     }

 If you run your app you will see the login screen.
-If you logs in you will either see an error message or you will see the main fragment.
-The session will be permanently stored and is remembered until the user manually logs out.
+If you log in you will either see an error message or you will see the main fragment.
+The session will be permanently stored and is remembered until you manually log out.

 ## Log Out

 When you've got login to work, you probably want to have the option to log out.
 All you have to do is to call the method `session.logout()`.
 Here's an example of a logout menu in the `MainActivity` class:

     public class MainActivity extends FragmentActivity {
         UserApp.Session session;
         ...

         @Override
         public boolean onCreateOptionsMenu(Menu menu) {
             getMenuInflater().inflate(R.menu.main, menu);
             return true;
         }

         @Override
         public boolean onOptionsItemSelected(MenuItem item) {
             // Handle presses on the action bar items switch (item.getItemId()) {
                 // Logout action
                 case R.id.action_logout:
                     session.logout();
 	            return true;
                 default:
                     return super.onOptionsItemSelected(item);
             }
         }

         ...
     }

 This will automatically end the session and show the login fragment.
 If you have multiple activities you will need to show the main activity after you called `session.logout()`.

 ## Social Login